"All of us, with the exception of Emmett, are divers. We understand what divers want, and what’s out there to satisfy that need"

-Our latest achievement that we are very proud of is in acting as the BBC Natural History Unit diving safety consultants, helping the researchers and film crews to bring us the marvel that is Blue Planet 2.
+Our latest achievements that we are very proud of are in acting as the BBC Natural History Unit diving safety consultants, helping the researchers and film crews to bring us the marvel that is Blue Planet 2.

 6000 hours of underwater filming, 4000 cylinders filled in 39 countries, over 125 expeditions, and what a result !
 The most watched British TV show of 2017, and providing support and equipment for the divers involved in the Thai cave rescue.

 So there you have it.
 We are not a sausage machine churning out divers, we are serious about what we do and what we have achieved, if we can help please get in touch.
 If your not sure ? look at some our testimonials https://www.bristolchanneldiving.co.uk/testimonials these are from people who have been round the block once or twice and are right at the top of their game.